 Roomba 780 allows busy people to spend less time with cleaning chores and more time with their work or family.
 It’s able to do this thanks to the Roomba scheduling feature.

 It will clean on its own and return to the charging base once it needs a recharge.
+Unfortunately, it will not continue cleaning once it returns to home base.

 There’s no doubt that iRobot Roomba 780 Robotic Vacuum Cleaner works fantastically well.
 It is perfect for keeping your floors clean with no fuss.